Sas2k/Lemon/docs/docs/tutorial/intro-to-tutorial.md

 ## First of what are we building?

-We're going to build a blog that can be updated through http request, and the posts will be stored in a DB.
+We're going to build a blog that can be updated through http request.

 So, now that we know what we're building let's get to it!.